hmgene/mudcookies/README.md

 ## Strategies
-- all lead and follow any project [project]( https://github.com/hmgene/mudcookies/projects )
+- all lead and follow any [project]( https://github.com/hmgene/mudcookies/projects )
-- all raise the voice [KoreanBioinformatics](https://www.facebook.com/groups/koreanbioinformatics)
+- all raise the voice@[KoreanBioinformatics](https://www.facebook.com/groups/koreanbioinformatics)

 ## How to join
 Use https://www.facebook.com/groups/koreanbioinformatics for Q/As